DebasishDhal/Short-Pet-Projects-Collection/automated_leetcode_rank_retrieval/readme.md

 *******************************************
 - Restored 65% of the data, but the rest seem lost forever.
 Mostly data of first half of February.
 Better than losing it all, but still a loss.
 - A good lesson for me, to put additional checks, especially if we're writing a file from scratch.
 I've modified the retrieval script, will try it and update.

+- This code is not working anymore.
+Leetcode has apparently updated its policy, and now I can't scrap content from Leetcode anymore.
+It's likely the same for all, since I'm facing the same problem in my own system and on Colab as well.